Floor Jack Safety: Never Leave Car on Jack Overnight

 A floor jack is an essential tool in any garage, designed specifically for lifting heavy vehicles with relative ease.
 Typically, floor jacks utilize a hydraulic system to generate immense lifting force.
 When you pump the handle, hydraulic fluid is pushed from a reservoir into a cylinder, which in turn extends a piston, raising the saddle and lifting the vehicle.
 This powerful mechanism allows a single person to lift a substantial portion of a car’s weight effortlessly.

 Floor jacks are invaluable for a variety of automotive tasks, including changing a flat tire, inspecting brakes, performing oil changes, or gaining access to the undercarriage for more extensive repairs.
 Their ability to quickly and efficiently lift a vehicle makes them a go-to tool for initial elevation.
 However, it’s crucial to understand that their primary function is lifting, not sustaining a load indefinitely.
+For see our automotive lifting recommendations on this site.

 Why You Should NEVER Leave a Car on a Floor Jack Overnight